troglobit/uftpd/README.md

 ======================================
 [![Build Status](https://travis-ci.org/troglobit/uftpd.png?branch=master)](https://travis-ci.org/troglobit/uftpd)[![Coverity Scan Status](https://scan.coverity.com/projects/2947/badge.svg)](https://scan.coverity.com/projects/2947)

-uftpd is not for everyone ... it's for developers, home users, and really _not_ for Internet use!
-It's a very simple daemon that likely works right out of the box for most, if not all, use-cases.
-If it doesn't it's likely a bug!
+uftpd is a simple FTP/TFTP daemon that serves files, that's it.
+It allows symlinks and a group writable FTP home directory -- it does not even need to be configured!
+If there is no ftp user it defaults to the "standard" `/srv/ftp` directory.

+By default it uses the host system's ftp user's home directory to serve files from, and it finds the FTP and TFTP ports from `/etc/services`, so it's very UNIX like.

 Features: